- About Us

 The self-described “spellchecker, but for style” costs nothing to use and can easy elevate blog, email and website copy to a new level.

-Appear.in only supports up to 8 people in a room at the same time in their free version, so it’s really best for team meetings with remote employees or small webinars with select, targeted customer segments.
+Zoom only supports up to 40 minutes per meeting in their free version, so it’s really best for team meetings with remote employees or small webinars with select, targeted customer segments.

 Google’s “Hangouts on Air” used to be a favorite webinar hack for smart marketers on a budget.